milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 Delete your information

-And finally, Inactive Account Manager allows you to give someone else access to parts of your Google Account in case you’re unexpectedly unable to use your account.
+Inactive Account Manager allows you to give someone else access to parts of your Google Account in case you’re unexpectedly unable to use your account.

+And finally, you can also request to remove content from specific Google services based on applicable law and our policies.

 There are other ways to control the information Google collects whether or not you’re signed in to a Google Account, including: